maneetjha/Collaborative-Task-manager/DEPLOYMENT.md

 ## 🔄 Step 4: Update Backend CORS (Important!)

-After deploying the frontend, you need to update the backend to allow requests from your Vercel URL:
+After deploying the frontend, you need to ensure the backend allows requests from your Vercel URL:

+**Option 1: Using Environment Variable (Recommended)**

 1. **Go back to Render Dashboard**